sethml/SilksongSlowMoMod/README.md

 A simple, configurable slow-motion mod for *Hollow Knight: Silksong*.

-Perfect for grandpas and other older folks whose fast-twitch reflexes have long since departed, allowing you to play like the youths.
+Perfect for grandpas, grandmas, and other older folks whose fast-twitch reflexes have long since departed, allowing you to play like the youths.
+Also allows fast-mo modes for god gamers for whom the game is just too easy.

 ## Features